jfoot/A-Data-Driven-Approach-to-Bus-Timetable-Optimisation-Recommendations/README.md

 3. Maximise the uniform distribution of different services arriving at the same stop, by spreading out headway times.
 This requires identifying routes that share a common route-segment.
     * Preventing bunches of buses turning up at a stop a specific times of the day.
 When all services share a route-segment.

 The search algorithm is implimented using Tabu-Search with Squeaky Wheel Optimisation for a more targeted approach to the search space.
 The code is written in C# .NET 5.
+For [more information, please see my website](https://www.jonathanfoot.com/Dissertation.html)

 ## Abstract